Winniework/Spectrum-of-DTI-ALPS/README.md

 * AFNI
 * CUDA

-For Auto ALPS Calculation and QC in Python
+For Spectrum of ALPS Calculation in Python
 * nibabel
 * numpy
-* PIL
 * csv

 ## How to use